Recruitment industries: main sectors that use employment agencies

-Staffing agencies play a crucial role in various industries by providing flexible workforce solutions, helping to fill temporary, contract, and permanent positions.
-The top industries that frequently use staffing agencies for their hiring needs include:
+Recruitment agencies play a crucial role in a variety of sectors by providing flexible workforce solutions, helping to fill temporary, contract and permanent positions.
+In the recruitment industries, these are the main sectors that frequently turn to recruitment agencies for their hiring needs are:

 Information Technology (IT):